Web Dev Startup Tutorial

 The Deployments section in github.com

-6. From there you will find the deployment page.
-Click on the "View deployment" button, and it will open your homepage (which still just displays the name of your repository, from your README.md file).
+Clicking on any of the circled options will take you to your homepage (which still just displays the name of your repository, from your README.md file).

 The Deployments page in github.com, where you can access your homepage